Get on Board: Membership

 Membership in the Society of Mayflower Descendants in the State of New Hampshire, requires that parentage in each generation be supported by primary or secondary sources.
 Primary sources are preferable, as they include contemporary records of birth, baptism, or death; land or census records; family bibles; court records; and pension records.

 All generations in the 20th and 21st Centuries should be fully documented using certified vital records for all events.
 Secondary sources include published family and town histories, newspaper accounts, obituaries and gravestone photos.
 The General Society of Mayflower Descendants has published the first five generations of Mayflower families, so you do not have to provide documents for these generations.

-When you are reasonably sure that you have a provable Mayflower lineage, download the Preliminary Membership Application form below, complete it and mail it with a check for the $150 application fee, to the New Hampshire Society Historian, 62 Nashua Road, Pelham, NH 03076.
+When you are reasonably sure that you have a provable Mayflower lineage, download the Preliminary Membership Application form below, complete it and mail it with a check for the $150 application fee, to the New Hampshire Society Historian, P.O.
+Box 1620, Salem, NH 03079-1142.